Skip to main content

 • Disabled - Disables group administration

-• Integrated inside the application - This adds group management as an options in the users profile menu.
+• Integrated inside the application - This adds group management as an option in the users profile menu.

 • External website - This allows users to use an external website for SfB group management.